paketo-buildpacks/paketo-website/content/faq/_index.md

 #### What do Paketo Buildpacks build and where can I run software packaged with Paketo Buildpacks?
 Paketo Buildpacks build images that run on Kubernetes and any other Cloud Native platform.

-#### How are images built with Paketo Buildpacks different from Docker images?
-Unlike Docker images, images built from Paketo Buildpacks are OCI compliant.

 #### What languages and frameworks are available?
 We currently offer Java, Node.js, Golang, .NET Core, PHP, and NGINX Paketo Buildpacks